Home Care Instructions after

 Take your temperature twice a day for 10 days.

-bag then wrap the ice pack or bag in a towel before you use it.
+in a towel before you use it.

 The combination of surgery, narcotic pain medicine, decreased activity level, and a